Recommended reading

 I recommend the following references to students interested in artificial intelligence research.

 My current research is focused on developing principled but scalable Bayesian reinforcement learning methods.
 A typical Bayesian reinforcement learning method represents its knowledge about an environment by a probability distribution over (one-step dynamics) models and uses this knowledge to seek optimal actions.
-If you would like to pursue a PhD under my supervision, please skim the highlighted references and my selected publications.
+If you would like to pursue a PhD under my supervision, please skim the survey highlighted below and my selected publications.

-Graduate level
+PhD level

 - Artificial intelligence: